KANAjetzt/blog/posts/Creating-a-Twitch-extension-mod/index.md

 ## Why?

-Someone asked for an HTML person on the Brotato Discord to help out in building a Twitch overlay mod, and I'm kind of an HTML person, so I said I'll do it!
+Someone asked for an HTML guy on the Brotato Discord to help out in building a Twitch overlay mod, and I'm an HTML kind a guy, so I said I'll do it!

 ## How?

-Very good question.
+Good question.
 I never built something with Twitch APIs before, so I struggled for some time before I managed to set everything up.

-Luckily, I had help from Pasha, who had asked for the HTML person on Discord.
-He has some experience in that field for his [TwitchSlaysSpire](https://www.twitch.tv/twitchslaysspire) channel.
+Luckily, I had help from pasha, who has some experience in that field for his  **[TwitchSlaysSpire](https://www.twitch.tv/twitchslaysspire)** channel.

 ## Big Picture